Super-futures/controlledhallucination/README.md

 ## Viewing

-Open `Controlled Hallucination - standalone.html` in any modern browser.
+Open in any modern browser.
 It's a single self-contained file — no server, no build step, no internet connection required after first load.
 Works offline.

-If you'd prefer to run from source, open `Controlled Hallucination.html` instead; the standalone is just that file with its dependencies inlined.

 **Headphones recommended.** The soundtrack is a slow ambient drone synthesized in Web Audio.
 It needs the initial click on **begin** to start the audio context.